-Like the Central Kalahari, the Makgadikgadi Pans and Nxai Pan are only accessible with a 4WD, and during the rains the Makgadikgadi Pan roads can be very muddy and dangerous to drive.
+Like the Central Kalahari, the Makgadikgadi Pans and Nxai Pan are only accessible with a 4×4, and during the rains the Makgadikgadi Pan roads can be very muddy and dangerous to drive.

 Mokolodi Nature Reserve, just outside Gaborone, is well known for their successful white rhino breeding program.
 Mokolodi is also the home of Cheetah Conservation Botswana.

 The Kgalagadi Transfontier Park, located in the south-west of Botswana, is an international park spanning the South Africa/Botswana border and unlike the South African side, the Botswana portion is only accessible by 4-wheel drive vehicle.
-The Kgalagadi boasts a diverse collection of birds of prey and unparalleled predator viewing. it is the ultimate place to see the black-maned lions of the Kalahari.
+Much like the Central Kalahari, this is a place for adventurous travelers as there is only camping available (see our guide to the Mabuasehube campsites if you are interested in visiting).
+The Kgalagadi boasts a diverse collection of birds of prey and unparalleled predator viewing.
+It is the ultimate place to see the black-maned lions of the Kalahari.

 Top Animals to See in Botswana

 Botswana is a paradise for watching African megafauna.
 Here, the wildlife traveler can experience many of the continent’s most impressive herbivores and predators along with a stunning array of bird life.

 There is no better country in the world to see one of Africa’s most iconic animals: the elephant.
 With over one hundred thousand crowding the northeast corner of the country it may sometimes feel like Botswana has an epidemic of elephants!